 No one is expected to take the perfect real estate picture every time they tap their iPhone’s shutter dot.
 Whether you use software to edit images as you take them or afterward, there’s nothing wrong with “correcting” your photos.
 In fact, it’s expected that most images have help nowadays.

-RealEstate Photo Edit Apps
+Real Estate Photo Edit Apps

-Do-it-Yourself Photo Edit Apps
+DIY Photo Edit Apps

-Reach for more real estate photo apps for your iOS device at the Apple App Store.
+You can download more real estate photo apps for your iOS device at the Apple App Store.

 5. Consider External Lenses

-This type of attachment, which usually clips onto the outside of your phone or its case, will give your photos the mark of a professional by giving extra space to the outsides of the image (e.g., floors, ceilings, larger rooms) without distorting the image, especially at the edges.
-You won’t get the usual vignette effect (the darker areas at the corners) either.
+An external wide-angle attachment could make you feel like you added a second helping of space to the rooms featured in your iPhone images.
+This type of attachment, which usually clips onto the outside of your phone or case, will give your photos the mark of a professional by giving extra space to the borders of the image without distorting the pictures.
+You won’t get the usual vignette effect, which is the darker areas at the corners, either!